input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

   - our validator addresses and currency policies would be constant over versions
   - decoupled token minting and burning logic (a token minted with V1 logic can be burnt with V2, etc.)

-  The drawback is that this would slightly raise the fees due to the cost of an extra token minted for each transaction.
+  A drawback is that this would slightly raise the fees due to the cost of extra tokens minted for each FUEL minting transaction.

 These strategies can be used in combination for optimal migration cost/complexity.